ampl/ampl.github.io/docs/source/solvers/mosek/options.md

       x==const.
 Instead, indicator constraints (or big-Ms) are used, if uenc:negctx also applies.
 Default 0.

+lim:sol (sollimit, solutionlimit)
+      Limit the number of feasible MIP solutions found, causing early termination if exceeded; default -1 (no limit).

 lim:time (timelim, timelimit)
       Limit on solve time (in seconds; default: no limit).